-11 Best Beaches In Cambodia That Are Perfect For Your Next Vacation (And Instagram!)
+11 Best Beaches In Cambodia for Perfect Vacation

 Sitting at the heart of Southeast Asia, Cambodia boasts of a pristine coastline that is still undiscovered by the tourism industry, but is surely gaining popularity amongst avid travellers.
 Known for being a budget destination, Cambodia offers elephant trodden trails, emerald jungles and of course beautiful beaches to experience.

 But apart from the famous activities and temples that most itineraries nudge you to visit, there are a few beaches that you should definitely spend a day at!

 Here are 11 best beaches in Cambodia that usually don’t make it to a traveller’s list:

 If your idea of lazing around has always been lying under the shade of pine trees and enjoying the beach sand, this place is for you.
 The Lazy Beach is less than two hours away from the coast of Sihanoukville and is popular amongst those who enjoy watching the sunset.
 The pink skies are definitely worth an Instagram feature!
 If you’re up for a little activity too, then you could indulge in snorkeling, diving or simply a little fishing here.